open-anthro-projects/nekomata-ui/README.md

 Nekomata-ui is an UI framework / component library build with Svelte that focuses on delivering components and features that can be adaptable to your application needs.

-This framework/library is being build with the idea that you can follow any set of design guidelines/philosophies to reach the design you want for application.
+This framework/library is being build with the idea that you can follow any set of design guidelines/philosophies to reach the design you want for your application.
 This means there is no enforcement into certain design guidelines/philosophies by Nekomata-ui.

 ### Nekomata-ui tries to be that by: